Install the Appliance

 You can use either one or both of the power supplies that come with the appliance.
 One power supply is mandatory; one more can be added for 1 + 1 redundancy.

-Wait for approximately two minutes to let the appliance boot into standby power mode during the first boot up.
+Wait for approximately two minutes to let the appliance boot into standby power mode during the first startup.

-The Power Status LED indicates the appliance's power status:
+The Power Status LED displays the power status of the appliance:

-For more information on these and other appliance LEDs, see the "Front and Rear Panels" topic for your appliance:
+For more information about these and other appliance LEDs, see the "Front and Rear Panels" topic for your appliance:

 Step 2